 Our products are primarily marketed by independent agents.
 Other insurance companies compete with us for the services and allegiance of these producers.
 These producers may choose to direct business to our competitors, or may direct less desirable risks to us.
-We had two producers that were responsible for more than 5% of our direct premiums written.
-One producer accounted for \$3.33 million or approximately 5.34% of our direct premiums written in 2019 and second producer accounted for \$3.29 million or approximately 5.26% of our direct premiums written in 2019.
-No other producer accounted for more than 5% of our 2019 direct premiums written.
+We had one producer that was responsible for more than 5% of our direct premiums written.
+This producer accounted for \$6.55 million or approximately 9.2% of our direct premiums written in 2021.
+No other producer accounted for more than 5% of our 2021 direct premiums written.
 If we experience a significant decrease in business from, or lose entirely, our largest producers, it would have a material adverse effect on us.